 I think I’m still a bit in shock that we actually did it!!!
 It seemed so SO impossible that we would be here today.
-We worked so very hard the past seven months…we scrimped and saved.
+We worked so very hard the past 20 months…we scrimped and saved.
 Struggled and sacrificed.
 And it paid off (pun intended)!

 My posts often contain affiliate links.
 If you make a purchase through an affiliate link I may earn a small commission at no additional cost to you.
 I only recommend products I truly think you’ll love!
 For more info see my disclosure policy.

 I want to share our methodology with you in the hopes that you can use some of these suggestions to improve your current financial situation.
 Two main things got us here » Debt-free, except for our mortgage….two things: hard work and blessings on blessings (wait..is that 3)?

 Our state of mind when we began this journey was fragile.
 Stressed out was an understatement.
 We were blessed, and truly grateful for everything we had but we weren’t being faithful with what we were given, and I believe that is why we couldn’t find any peace; financial or otherwise.
 Here is how we were able to change our lives by finally breaking the debt cycle:

 WATCH THE RELATED VIDEO ON MY YOUTUBE CHANNEL OR CLICK TO WATCH BELOW!

 1 | WE MADE A STRICT BUDGET